learn-co-curriculum/phase-4-deploying-rails-api-to-heroku/README.md

 ruby -v
 ```

-Make sure that the Ruby version you're running is listed in the
+Make sure that the Ruby version you're running is listed in the [supported
-[supported runtimes][] by Heroku (at the time of writing, the recommended
+runtimes][] by Heroku.
+At the time of writing, supported versions are 2.6.7,
-version is `2.7.3`; but make sure to check the site for the latest version).
+2.7.3, or 3.0.1.
+Our recommendation is 2.7.3, but make sure to check the site
+for the latest supported versions.

 If it's not, you can use `rvm` to install a newer version of Ruby: